 As stated before, TCP is the most popular protocols on the internet.
 TCP is used for HTTP, SSH, FTP, and many more applications.
 TCP core features make it easy for programers to work with the protocol, since a programmer will be able to assure data will be sent from A to B correctly.
 However, while this sounds great, it can introduce higher latency when connections are malfunctioning or experiencing severe turbulence.

 In a game environment, TCP is better for slower paced games where latency isn't important but the game data is.

 - Reliable: Applications don't have to worry about missing packets.
 If a packet gets lost, TCP will resend it.
 All data is either transmitted successfully or you get an error and the connection is closed.

-Sequenced: TCP guarantees that every message will arrive in the same order it was sent.
+- Sequenced: TCP guarantees that every message will arrive in the same order it was sent.
 If you send "a" then "b" you will receive "a" then "b" on the other side as well.

-Congestion control: If a server is being overwhelmed, TCP will throttle the data to avoid congestion collapse.
+- Congestion control: If a server is being overwhelmed, TCP will throttle the data to avoid congestion collapse.

-UDP is better for fast paced games where latency is important and if a few packets are lost the game can recover.
+In a game environment, the raw power of UDP can be harnessed to allow for a greater control of how data is being sent, allowing non-critical data to be sent faster.
+This in turn makes UDP better for fast paced games where latency between server and client is important and if a few packets are lost, the game can recover.